hemerajs/hemera/docs/plugin.md

 ## Encapsulation

 Plugins will create its own scope by default.
-This means that a child plugin can never manipulate its upper scope but child plugins.
+This means that a child plugin can never manipulate its parent scope but child plugins.
 If you register an extension inside a plugin only child plugins will be effected.
+This behaviour can be changed look at [Global registration](#global-registration).

 ```js
 const hp = require('hemera-plugin')